65th Guards Rifle Division: 78th Rifle Brigade

-When formed the brigade had 5,982 personnel on September 15, of whom 37.8 percent were Communist Party members or Komsomols.
-It was also assigned to the 6th Rifle Corps and moved with it to Kalinin Front.
-Once assembled the Corps consisted of the 150th Rifle Division and the 74th, 75th, 78th and 91st Rifle Brigades; prior to the start of Operation Mars it was transferred to the 41st Army, still in Kalinin Front.
+When formed, the brigade had 5,982 personnel on September 15, of whom 37.8 per cent were Communist Party members or Komsomols.
+It was also assigned to the 6th Rifle Corps and moved with it to the Kalinin Front.
+Once assembled, the Corps consisted of the 150th Rifle Division and the 74th, 75th, 78th, and 91st Rifle Brigades.
+Prior to the start of Operation Mars, it was transferred to the 41st Army, still in the Kalinin Front.

 Operation Mars

-In the plan for this offensive the 6th Rifle Corps, commanded by Maj.
-Gen. S. I. Povetkin, was to penetrate the German front south of Bely to provide a passage into the German rear for the 1st Mechanized Corps.
+In the plan for this offensive, the 6th Rifle Corps, commanded by Maj.
+Gen. S. I. Povetkin was to assault the German front south of Bely to provide a passage behind German lines for the 1st Mechanized Corps.
 The 150th Division and the 75th and 74th Rifle Brigades were in the first echelon, with the 78th and 91st Brigades in the second.
-The offensive began on November 25 and the 75th Brigade, commanded by Col. Aleksandr Efimovich Vinogradov, soon routed elements of the 2nd Luftwaffe Field Division, broke clearly through the forward German defenses and continued to advance.
-The next day the two brigades continued to push forward towards Bykovo, the 74th supported by companies of the 65th Tank Brigade.
-However, by November 27 German reserves were arriving and the 91st Brigade was alerted for commitment while Col. I. P. Sivakov's 78th Brigade remained in Corps reserve.
-By December 1 the 78th had also been committed east of the 75th and they were deep inside the 41st Army's salient, southeast of Bely.
+The offensive began on November 25, and the 75th Brigade, commanded by Col. Aleksandr Efimovich Vinogradov, routed elements of the 2nd Luftwaffe Field Division.
+They broke through the German defenses and continued to advance.
+The next day, the two brigades continued to push forward towards Bykovo, the 74th supported by companies of the 65th Tank Brigade.
+By November 27, German reserves were arriving, and the 91st Brigade was alerted for commitment, whereas Col. I. P. Sivakov's 78th Brigade remained in Corps reserve.
+By December 1, the 78th had also been committed east of the 75th, and they were deep inside the 41st Army's salient, southeast of Bely.